solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 local-gloo-system         95m
 ```

-You have now successfully added a local or remote cluster to Gloo Edge Federation.
-You can repeat the same process for any other clusters you want to include in Gloo Edge Federation.
+You have now successfully added a local or remote cluster to Gloo Gateway Federation.
+You can repeat the same process for any other clusters you want to include in Gloo Gateway Federation.

 ### Manual registration